Book arts drop-in

 - Developing book arts skills conceptually and technically

-- One-to-one tutorials with the tutor.
+- One-to-one tutorials with the tutor and critique with peers.

 What will I achieve?